SilverLuhtoja/budgy/README.md

 2. ~~Line-Chart, same as pie-chart, but it will show expected expenditure in lines and total values, second line shows how much was actually spent.~~

 3. Bar-chart showing difference of last and this month.
+    TODO:
+    1. Save selected file value to store, it needs to be available in proccessed view
+    2. Make algorythm to cycle months, they also should be in order (possibly put requirement to have year in csv file name),
+    2. Get both selected file (month) and last month spendings ( if januar then there needs to be detsember)

 4. Quarter, half and year charts with average spending data accordingly.

 FUNCTIONALITY: